evaneaston/udm-host-records/README.md

 These scripts should make the process a little easier.

+Once scripts are executed
+* the changes take effect immediately
-Once updated in the configuration, host records will persist restarts and become part of backups.
+* host records will persist restarts and become part of backups.

 # Verify Your Assumptions

-*  *Are you even configuring your networks to use the UDM as the DNS server?
-If you've entered DNS servers that are the UDM into the **DHCP Name Server** field for your networks, then the host entries these scripts manage will not be consulted by your network clients when they resolve host ips.*
+*  *Have you configured your local networks to use nameservers other than the UDM?
+If so, these scripts won't help you.
+You need to set each local network's **DHCP Name Server** to automatic or to the ip of the UDM.
+You can still use alternate DNS servers ouside your network.
+You will juat need to config your WAN networks to forward to these DNS servers.*
 *  *These scripts do nothing with client aliases.
 While it wouldn't be a stretch to add a script that will capture all client aliases and the network domains and automatically register host records for each,that's not what these scripts do...yet ;)*

 # Install